 Many parents and scholars would like to understand how the transmission of generosity from parents to children occurs.
 Andrea Pactor and Jacqueline Ackerman of the Lilly Family School of Philanthropy Women’s Philanthropy Institute share their findings on the “generosity gene” and how to create a strong foundation for the continuity of family giving.

-Melineh Ounanian of our Trust Companies discusses how business owners who have established a trust can get their family to understand how beneficial a trust can be, setting forth some of their top benefits from the beneficiary’s perspective.
+Senior Vice President Melineh Ounanian discusses how business owners who have established a trust can get their family to understand how beneficial a trust can be, setting forth some of their top benefits from the beneficiary’s perspective.

 By selecting this link, you are leaving Brown Brothers Harriman & Co. internet website.
 This link is provided for informational purposes only.
 Brown Brothers Harriman & Co. is not responsible for the content within this linked site and no endorsement of their content is implied